 It’s best to claim on your excess insurance policy as soon as possible after making your main claim with your car insurance provider.
 Some insurers won’t pay out if you claim more than 30 days after the incident occurred.

-A copy of your excess insurance policy
+a copy of your excess insurance policy

-A copy of your car insurance policy
+a copy of your car insurance policy

-A police report if they attended the incident
+a police report if they attended the incident

-Photographs of any damage to the vehicle
+photographs of any damage to the vehicle

-A copy of the settlement letter from your insurer to confirm the excess you have paid
+a copy of the settlement letter from your insurer to confirm the excess you have paid

-Your bank details so that your claim can be paid
+your bank details so that your claim can be paid

 If your excess insurance policy was taken out for a hire car, you will also need to provide your car rental agreement and an accident report from the car hire firm.

-Claims are usually paid out within 12 to 15 working days, although it can take longer.
+Car insurance claims are usually paid out within 12 to 15 working days, although it can take longer.
 You may have had to pay your main car insurance excess up front and be reimbursed it once your excess insurance claim is settled.